City Guide for: Kutná Hora, Czech Republic

 Airport

-The closest airport to Kutna Hora is Václav Havel Airport Prague (PRG), located approximately 80 kilometers (50 miles) away.
-From the airport, you can take a direct bus to Kutna Hora, which takes around 1.5-2 hours.
-Alternatively, you can take a bus or taxi to Prague's main train station (Praha hlavní nádraží) and then take a train to Kutna Hora.
-The train journey takes approximately 1 hour.
+The closest airport to Kutná Hora is Václav Havel Airport Prague (PRG), located approximately 80 kilometers (50 miles) away.
+The most convenient way to travel from the airport to Kutná Hora is by taking a bus to Prague's main train station (Praha hlavní nádraží) and then taking a direct train to Kutná Hora.
+The train journey takes approximately 1-1.5 hours.
+Alternatively, you can hire a private taxi or arrange for a shuttle service, but this will be more expensive.

 Attractions